Joseph LaPage: Murder of Josie Langmaid

 After the Ball murder, LaPage moved to Suncook, New Hampshire, where he was hired by Mr. Trueworthy L. Fowler to work as a substitute tender in Pembroke.
-While working there, he noticed a beautiful young girl and her classmate (Langmaid), and inquired Fowler's son about who the girl was.
+While working there, he noticed a beautiful young girl and her classmate (Langmaid), and inquired of Fowler's son about who the girl was.
 The son told him it was his sister, and LaPage continued to ask where she had come from and if she passed through the old road, to which the brother replied positively.

-Learning of this, LaPage then proceeded to wait for the girl out in the woods near Pembroke on October 4, 1875, but as she did not appear, he instead focused his attention on another target: 17 year old Josie Langmaid.
-She had just left her father's house and was walking towards school, when she turned towards the old road, and when she was seen by LaPage, he immediately attacked her.
+Learning of this, LaPage then proceeded to wait for the girl out in the woods near Pembroke on October 4, 1875, but as she did not appear, he instead focused his attention on another target: 17-year-old Josie Langmaid.
+She had just left her father's house and was walking towards school when she turned towards the old road.
+When seen by LaPage, he immediately attacked her.
 A severe struggle ensued, with LaPage tearing through the girl's clothes, raping her before beginning to hit her with a stick, before taking out his knife and cutting Josie's throat so deeply that he began decapitating her.
 Even after she had died, he took her body to the nearby woods, where he fully decapitated her and then brought her head to another spot along the road, before leaving to wash his hands, coat and knife in a nearby brook.
 Leaving the body there, he returned to the place where he had left his axe, and a little further ahead he hid the wallet, ring and other items he had stolen from the girl.
 Soon after, he returned to his home in Suncook, where he then burned his clothes.
 When inquired by his wife about the scratches on his neck, he claimed that they were caused by poison ivy.